andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

 A few observations on the code above:

   * This function may look a bit interesting.
-I&#8217;ve chosen to create an array of _tuples_ that I loop over and use to extract actual `Zoo` information when I call `NSEntityDescription.insertNewObjectForEntityForName()`.
+I've chosen to create an array of _tuples_ that I loop over and use to extract actual `Zoo` information when I call `NSEntityDescription.insertNewObjectForEntityForName()`.
 It just looked nice to me to have two chunks of code to analyze inside the function: One (the array of tuples) to see all of the zoo information I plan to insert, and another (the for-loop) to do the actual inserting into the data store.
 Adding more `Zoo`s in the future would mean simply adding another tuple to the array.
 Convenient!
-  * Since I&#8217;ve [created NSManagedObject subclasses][1] for my entities, I can cast the result of `NSEntityDescription.insertNewObjectForEntityForName()` to an actual `Zoo`, to work with the properties directly.
+  * Since I've [created NSManagedObject subclasses][1] for my entities, I can cast the result of `NSEntityDescription.insertNewObjectForEntityForName()` to an actual `Zoo`, to work with the properties directly.

 <a name="data-helper-print-all-zoos" class="jump-target"></a>